darwinmanlapat/parking_lot_system/README.md

 - We will only let the user designate the table's outer cells (edges and sides) as an entry point to mimick a simple parking lot.

-- We will limit the maximum number of entry point to twice the table size so that the user cannot designate all the outer cells as an entry point.
+- We will limit the maximum number of entry point equal to the table size so that the user cannot designate all the outer cells as an entry point.

 ### Parking